 According to information published on 28 January 2019, the Government intends that, in the event of a no-deal Brexit, free movement of EU/EEA and Swiss citizens (who we will refer to as ‘EU citizens’) to the UK will end on the date the UK leaves the EU.

 The Immigration and Social Security Co-ordination (EU Withdrawal Bill), which is currently progressing through parliament, sets out the legal mechanism that will end free movement and apply the UK’s immigration system to EU citizens.

 In the event of a no-deal Brexit, the Government’s position is that:

-Those coming for up to three months: EU citizens will be granted leave to enter for three months upon arrival and this status will also include permission to work and study.
+Those coming for up to three months: EU citizens will automatically be granted leave to enter for three months upon arrival to the UK and this status will also include permission to work and study.
 No fee will be payable for this status.